sennayrton/sennayrton/README.md

 # Hi 👋 I'm Sergio!

-  3rd year #Systems #Engineering student at "Universidad de Alcalá" passionate about the world of new technologies, automotive and business.
+  3rd year Systems Engineering student at "Universidad de Alcalá" passionate about the world of new technologies, automotive and business.

+- 🌱 I’m currently learning C++ and new concepts of concurrent programming in Java.
+     I also keep improving my skills in databases.

 ## Connect me here:
 [Linkedin](https://www.linkedin.com/in/sergiopicazoserrano/)